jacebenson/cedar/docs/versioned_docs/version-2.0/cli-commands.md

 ## console (alias c)

-Launch an interactive Redwood shell (experimental):
+Launch an interactive Cedar shell (experimental):

 - This has not yet been tested on Windows.
 - The Prisma Client must be generated _prior_ to running this command, e.g. `yarn redwood prisma generate`.
 This is a known issue.